linkmalloc/proudbisayabai.ph/_posts/2025-11-08-loilo-city-s-natural-protection.md

 author: PBB ADMIN
 author2: ''
 layout: post
-title: Loilo City’S Natural Protection
+title: Iloilo City’S Natural Protection
 description: >-
   Former Mayor Jerry Treñas shared an aerial shot of the expansive mangrove area in Iloilo City, emphasizing the importance of protecting this natural resource